 How To Tell If Someone Is Cutting Himself

 There are a whole lot signs that should tell you something is amiss.
-For instance, spending unusually long hours in the bathroom or clothing that isn’t befitting the season such as wearing long sleeved tops, scarves, and long
+For instance, spending unusually long hours in the bathroom or clothing that isn’t befitting the season such as wearing long sleeved tops, scarves, and long trousers on a hot day.
+Finding sharp objects in odd places such as a discarded razor in the bin, pocket knives in the bathroom cabinet, or a pair of scissors under the pillow are also likely signs that you have a self-injurious person in your immediate vicinity.

 Since self-harm through cutting is more common amongst adolescents, parents need to be even more cautious, for children are very clever in keeping secrets from their elders.
 They can come up with all sorts of ingenious excuses upon confrontation such as blaming the scratches on their friend’s cat or falling down during playtime at school.
 And while such excuses may indeed seem very believable, if you as a parent notice a pattern in these excuses, chances are your child is lying to you.